Danacw/SQL_Pageview_Analysis/README.md

 # SQL_Pageview_Analysis

-A SQL analysis of pageviews and click rates for a ficticious website.
+A SQL analysis of pageviews and click rates for a fictitious website.

 Results are returned on the following key performance indictators:
 - Top performing content titles based on pageviews